 - Traveling around Korea – how to read the maps, get help, and get around without a guidebook.

 - What to say when you feel like crap.

 - Korean expressions and slang – stuff some locals have never heard from a foreigner’s mouth.

 “Chris is down to earth regular guy and his approach is like a person with knowledge talking directly to the reader.
 He’s sitting right next to you and explaining it in plain english as your best bud would share his passion.
 And it works!
 You are reassured right off the bat, you dive in and it’s a smooth ride!”E. Tokes

 About the Author

-Chris Backe is the author of over a dozen books and itineraries and this blog.
+Chris Backe is the author of about 20 books and itineraries along with the One Weird Globe blog.
 He’s lived abroad since 2008 and travels the world with his awesome wife, Laura.
 When not traveling, writing, or taking pictures, he enjoys sleeping in, eating well, or playing a game on his iPad.